New website launches to improve gut diagnosis

 • What to do once you have your results

-INFORMING AND GUIDING GPs
+INFORMING AND GUIDING HEALTHCARE PROFESSIONALS

 For healthcare professionals, the website provides clear pathways to help patients get a diagnosis.
 It has been endorsed by the Royal College of General Practitioners (RCGP).